amirhnajafiz/handbook/docs/kubernetes/01_cluster.md

     token: 7d56b4b0
 ```

-A Kubernetes context is a group of access parameters that define which cluster you're interacting with,
-which user you're using, and which namespace you're working in.
+A Kubernetes context is a group of access parameters that define which cluster you're interacting with, which user you're using, and which namespace you're working in.

-### commands
+### Commands

 change context: